Corruption in Colombia: Political corruption

 Current levels of corruption have increased steadily since 2009 and continue getting worse as the Attorney General and the comptroller discover corruption at almost every level of government, from local to national.
-In September 2009, 48.000 government officials, including 800 mayors and 30 governors, were being investigated for corruption.
+In September 2009, 48,000 government officials, including 800 mayors and 30 governors, were being investigated for corruption.
 The issue of corruption has not been isolated to one political party; accusations of corruption span the political spectrum, from right-wing conservatives in the Party of National Unity to the left-wing Democratic Pole.

-The discouragement of society from addressing the many cases of corruption in Colombia also stems from the well known immunity: only a small percentage of officials investigated for corruption are likely to suffer legal consequences.
+The discouragement of society from addressing the many cases of corruption in Colombia also stems from the well-known immunity: only a small percentage of officials investigated for corruption are likely to suffer legal consequences.
 In addition, it is difficult for the judicial system to handle many investigations at lower levels.
 At the top, politicians avoid prosecution via political maneuvering and loopholes, sometimes under the protection of their own political party.
 An example of this is the attempt by the Party of National Unity to pass a bill that would protect its politicians involved in the parapolitics scandal.

-Colombia's corruption is also the result of a long coexistence between the drug trafficking and a rush of society members to achieve easy wealth, thus rendering every aspect of society vulnerable to corruption, from politics, to agriculture and sports.
+Colombia's corruption is also the result of a long coexistence between drug trafficking and a rush of society members to achieve easy wealth, thus rendering every aspect of society vulnerable to corruption, from politics to agriculture and sports.

-Corruption within institutions
+Within institutions

 Many institutions in Colombia have been the subject of administrative corruption.
-Some Examples of large institutions, that span across industries and have been involved in major cases of corruption, include: Ferrovias (national railroad administration), Caprecom (health care), Foncolpuertos (ports authority), Termorrio (energy), Dragacol (civil engineering), Chivor reservoir (water supply), and contracts with foreign companies such as Mexican ICA for the pavement of streets in Bogota.
+Some Examples of large institutions that span across industries and have been involved in major cases of corruption include: Ferrovias (national railroad administration), Caprecom (health care), Foncolpuertos (ports authority), Termorrio (energy), Dragacol (civil engineering), Chivor reservoir (water supply), and contracts with foreign companies such as Mexican ICA for the pavement of streets in Bogotá.